mikke89/RmlUiDoc/pages/localisation.md

 title: Localisation
 ---

-While RmlUi fully supports localisation, there are a number of issues you will need to be aware of.
+RmlUi fully supports localisation through the interface described in the following.

 ### String encoding